-Creating open-ended response questions allow students to provide answers they can't simply select and allows them to give more honest answers.
+Creating open-ended response questions allows students to provide answers they can't simply select, giving them the opportunity to offer more precise answers.
 Make sure the questions and instructions are straightforward.
 Asking multiple questions simultaneously can confuse students, and their answers won't reflect their honest opinions.
 It's also more likely they will ignore one or more of the questions if questions are grouped together.

 Instead of creating order-based questions that correspond with the chronological timeline of events, use a variety of scattered questions.
-Even though you might not perceive or intend a connection between two questions when building a survey, the student may infer something from the order or mentally associate the questions and subconsciously allow one answer to affect another.
+Even though you might not perceive or intend a connection between two questions when building a survey, the student may infer something from the order or mentally associate the questions and subconsciously allow their answer to one question to affect the next.

 Although you can reduce bias, you can't eliminate it entirely.
-Always remember that bias will exist, but you can find common themes in responses and determine how your institution can benefit from evaluation surveys.
+Always remember that bias will exist, but you can find common themes in responses and determine how your institution will employ feedback from evaluation surveys accordingly.
 For example, courses requiring a smaller workload tend to receive more positive feedback, even if the information is not as beneficial as in other classes.
 Determining where the bias lies in feedback is crucial when determining what is and isn't valuable to students and the institutions that serve them.

 The more data you have, the more conclusive your results will be.
 Rather than choosing one process over another, make use of many.
-Taking advantage of both surveys and ePortfolios is an excellent way to evaluate student responses.
+Taking advantage of both surveys and ePortfolios allows you to evaluate the student experience comprehensively.

 Utilizing ePortfolios is a great way to capture critical assessments, analyze their effectiveness, and track progression.
 Educators can track progression and log observations easily to note student engagement, comprehension, enjoyment, and more to evaluate course effectiveness.
-An ePortfolio end-of-year review provides students with a way to showcase their work and allows instructors to determine significant takeaways.
+An ePortfolio end-of-term review provides students with a way to reacquaint themselves with their work and allows instructors to determine significant takeaways.

 Student benefits of ePortfolios include:

-- Reflecting on their work: Rather than evaluating an instructor, students can reflect on the work they have completed throughout the course.
-They can interpret their takeaways and apply what they feel was important or constructive.
+Reflecting on their work: Rather than only evaluating an instructor, students can reflect on the work they have completed throughout a course.
+They can metabolize their takeaways and solidify what they feel was important or constructive.

-- Incorporating creativity: Students can creatively express their feelings about what they've learned.
-When they can apply their thoughts in fun ways, they are more engaged with the activity.
+Incorporating creativity: Students can creatively express their feelings about what they've learned.
+When they can apply their thoughts in fun ways, they are more engaged with their learning.

 Watermark Student Learning & Licensure

-Watermark has over 20 years of industry knowledge and experience.
+Watermark has over 25 years of industry knowledge and experience.
 We provide solutions that offer a wide range of functionality and give you the means to collect, manage, and measure data to streamline institutional efforts.
-We strive to develop solutions that education institutions can use to make significant improvements.
+We strive to develop solutions that higher education institutions can use to make significant improvements.

 Watermark Student Learning & Licensure engages students and their instructors in deeper reflection on their skills, knowledge, and achievement of learning outcomes.
 The ePortfolio format brings assignments, field experiences, and feedback from instructors together so students can showcase their work and achievements to propel their progress in their program and present their credentials to employers.
 Administratively, our ePortfolios aim to improve higher education programs by letting institutions collect data over time and store it for further analysis.

-Request a demo of Student Learning & Licensure to learn more about what our software can do to create flexible assessments and reports that you can utilize to improve your institution.
+Request a demo of Student Learning & Licensure to learn more about what our software can do to improve your institution.